 The client is a UK-based publicly-traded firm operating a portfolio of iconic properties and travel experiences, including 7 multinational rail services throughout UK, Europe, Peru and Southeast Asia.
 Suddenly, traditional, utility-based, travel marketing stood in contrast to the emerging trend of consumers valuing experience over utility, well displayed in the new generations of travelers.
 The firm reached out to Criterion Global with questions on how to approach luxury rail travel marketing in a new generation.

-Marketing Luxury Rail Travel to a New Generation
+Belmond: Marketing Luxury Travel to a New Generation

 Back on Track